ethereum/consensus-specs/specs/phase0/p2p-interface.md

 For requests consisting of a single valid `response_chunk`, the requester SHOULD read the chunk fully, as defined by the `encoding-dependent-header`, before closing the stream.

+The requesting side should bind its request rate by limiting the number of concurrent requests to `MAXIMUM_CONCURRENT_REQUESTS` on per request type basis.
+I.e. a requester MUST NOT send another request if it still awaits responses for previous `MAXIMUM_CONCURRENT_REQUESTS` requests of the same type.
+Else it is subject to be disconnected and downscored by the remote party.

 #### Responding side